xemle/hotify/README.md

 ## Hotify

-Hotify lets your guests decide wich music is played.
+Hotify allows your guests decide wich music is played.

 You set up a computer running [Spotify](http://http://www.spotify.com/uk/ "music sreaming application") and everbody can vist a mobile website to suggest and vote for songs that should be played next.